helper-acc/flutter-projects/README.md

-# lab02
+# lab04

-A new Flutter project.
+A new Flutter project, that consist of add autologin, internet checking and modal windows.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a continuation of laboratory work.

 A few resources to get you started if this is your first Flutter project: